• Skip to main content

 1. This eliminated the paper craziness and allowed me to only collect it once each week.

 2. Students were well aware of the expectations for the week and could keep everything together.
-At this age, there are students who are involved in many extra-curricular things and they loved knowing the assignments and what to expect at the beginning of the week.
+At this age, there are students who are involved in many extracurriculars and they appreciate knowing the assignments and what to expect at the beginning of the week.

 3. Parents knew what to look for and what was expected of their students.
 I am well aware that by middle school, students are more on their own and need to take responsibility for their assignments.
 I am a huge advocate of responsibility.
 However, there are students who need more support at home and whose parents are happy to help.
 This made it easy for them.